CPSECapstone/Hourglass-Deployment-Site/Access.md

 ##### Alpha Build
   The alpha build which will be avaliable to external testers and the general public is available here: [Alpha](https://www.joinreach.org/)

-### Alpha Status
-  These are the current known issues in the Alpha Branch:
-  1. The Explore page is not implemented